 If you’ve been striving for more sustainable, cruelty free makeup and lifestyle in general, for quite some time, you likely know that sadly animal testing is still routinely performed in many industries, including the makeup industry.

-The most disturbing thing is that due to scientific advancements, in the vast majority of cases animal testing is absolutely unnecessary, and is often performed incorrectly, undermining the results and causing avoidable suffering to living organisms.
+The most disturbing thing is that due to scientific advancements, in the vast majority of cases animal testing is absolutely unnecessary, and is often performed incorrectly, undermining the results and causing suffering to living organisms.

-A prime example of unnecessary animal testing occurs to determine safety profiles of cosmetics, or, as defined by FDA, “articles intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance without affecting the body’s structure or functions”.
+A prime example of unnecessary animal testing occurs to determine safety profiles of cosmetics, or, as defined by the US FDA, “articles intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance without affecting the body’s structure or functions”.

-In other words, these items, which include creams, makeup and other lotions and potions, are not in any way necessary – and yet, many innocent creatures suffer in horrendous, outdated tests as in many places it’s required by law.
+In other words, these items, which include creams, makeup and other lotions and potions, are not in any way necessary – and yet, many innocent creatures suffer in horrendous, outdated tests, as in many places it’s still required by law.